 Recipients of personal data provided a result of your visiting this website will generally only consist of our employees.
 In certain circumstances we may be compelled to provide information we hold to third parties, such as regulatory or law enforcement bodies.
 We would only do so in compliance with the law, and where strictly necessary.

-We do not intend to transfer your personal data outside of the European Economic Area that is provided or collected as a result of visiting our website.
+We do not intend to transfer your personal data outside of the UK.

-We may occasionally send you mailings which you have requested or, in accordance with marketing laws, which we feel may interest you and/or are relevant to your practice/work.
-Such mailings may include details of our products and services; newsletters; briefing notes and legal updates; and invitations to our various training seminars and other events, in each case to make sure that you are kept informed about our activities.
-We will not send you such marketing unless you have consented to receive it, and we will always offer you the option to opt out of any future marketing (please note that the situation might be different if you subsequently become one of our clients).
+As a result of your providing requests for services or updates, we may occasionally send you those mailings which you have requested or, in accordance with marketing laws, which we feel may interest you and/or are relevant to your practice/work.
+Such mailings may include details of our products and services; newsletters; briefing notes and legal updates; and invitations to our various training seminars and other events.
+We will not send you such marketing unless you have asked to receive it, and we will always offer you the option to opt out of any future marketing (please note that the situation might be different if you subsequently become one of our clients).

 We do not rent, sell or otherwise disclose your personal data to any other third party.